jaywardell/Assetifier/README.md

 This is a tool for creating constants from the resources in an XCode Asset Catalog.

+It's pretty much defunct now since XCode autogenerates constants from yur asset catalog, but I'm leaving it up in case anyone is interested.

 <img align="CENTER" src="https://github.com/jaywardell/Assetifier/blob/master/Screenshots/top.png" alt="screenshot">

 Just open an asset catalog with Assetifier, and it will generate a swift file with enums for the images and colors found in the asset catalog.